Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Everything’s good until you realize the reticle moved opposite to the direction given by the windage and elevation turrets.

 Don’t panic.
-Here’s a quick and simple guide on how to adjust a rifle scope and which way to turn.
+Here’s a quick and simple guide on scope adjustment, which way to turn it, and more!

 In Which Way You Should Turn Your Turret Adjustment?